 - Total value of our clients’ forests approx. 500 million EUR

 Benefits beyond financial return

-- Certified sustainable investment (FSC & PEFC)
+- Certified investment (FSC & PEFC)

 - Well positioned to capture upsides:

 - Climate change mitigation (e.g. afforestation)